 Later, the family relocated to Lancaster, Fairfield County, OH, where they remained for many years.
 Said a newspaper, James "was employed by the Anchor Hocking Glass Co. in Lancaster until his retirement."
 They made their home at 528 East Locust and at 702 Washington Avenue.

-Daughter Mary Margaret Kyle (1913 - ? ) married Ralph Jassogne (1908- ? ), a native of Indiana, and whose parents Charles and Helen were immigrants from Charleroi, Belgium.
+She wed Ralph Jassogne (Feb.
+24, 1908-1999), a native of Vincennes, IN, whose parents Charles and Helen were immigrants from Charleroi, Belgium.

 The year or two before marriage, in 1930, Ralph resided with his parents and worked as a laborer in a glass factory.